ministryofjustice/hmpps-authorization-api/README.md

-# HMPPS Authorization Server
+# HMPPS Authorization API

-Spring Boot 3.2.0, Java 21, Spring Security Authorization Server covering the client credentials flow.
+Spring Boot 3.2.0, Java 21, Spring Security Authorization API covering the client credentials flow.
 This project has been started with the intention of:
 - Moving HMPPS Auth off the deprecated spring-security-oauth2 library
 - Simplifying Auth by splitting out client credentials flows into a separate service